 - Edit App Group Definition: Allows you to configure whether App Groups comprise Application and Environment labels or Application, Environment, and Location labels.
 This is a global setting for all App Groups. - Segment Multiple App Groups: Allows you to apply nano-segmentation (also known as ringfencing) on multiple App Groups using the Policy Generator.
-Nano-segmenting App Groups allows all work-loads to communicate across all services within each App Group.
-For related information, see . - Protection Coverage Score scores are shown for each app group on the List Page.
+Nano-segmenting App Groups allows all workloads to communicate across all services within each App Group.
+For related information, see Segment Multiple App Groups with Policy Generator. - Protection Coverage Score scores are shown for each app group on the List Page.